Wolframe/Wolframe/src/modules/authentication/textfile/README.txt

 	Login failed
 Obviously, depending on the result of the authentication combined with the login authorization.

-NOTE: The plain text protocol is also very BAD.
+NOTE: The PLAIN TEXT protocol is veeeery BAD.